apogi/gf-sort-export/readme.txt

 1. Simply drag & drop the fields in the desired order.

 == Changelog ==

+= 1.1.2 - 2024-09-20
+* Fixed: Allow script and styles on Gravity Forms No Conflict mode.

 = 1.1.1 - 2024-08-22 =
 * Changed: Replaced deprecated DomEvents with MutationObserver.